Pingumaniac/Structure_and_Interpretation_of_Computer_Programs/Chapter 1/The Elements of Programming/README.md

 # Notes

-Saved notes that I have found interesting.
+Made notes of things that I have found interesting.

 ## What is special about Lisp?